oxipay/oxidocs/docs/developer_resources/api_reference.md

 Posting a request to the live payment gateway with the <code>x_test</code> set to <code>false</code> will process a real transaction.
 This means the credit card that was used as part of the checkout process will be debited.
 On the other hand, posting to the test gateway simulates a transaction and is not processed as a real transaction; that is, no real dollar amount will be debited from the specified credit card.

-To test Oxipay, you can use the test (sandbox) URL or you can use the live payment gateway with the testing flag enabled <code>x_test</code>.
-Enabling the <code>x_test</code> flag will process the transaction via the live gateway but no real dollar amounts are debited from the credit card.
+To test Oxipay, you can use the test (sandbox) URL or you can use the live payment gateway with the testing flag enabled <code>x_test = true</code>.
+Test transactions will not incur any debits, and any credit card details will not be stored.

 | Oxipay Environment | URL |
 |--------------------|-----|